freenas/freenas-docs/userguide/jails.rst

 only contain alphanumeric characters (:literal:`Aa-Zz`, :literal:`123`),
 dashes (:literal:`-`), and underscores (:literal:`_`).
 Choose the version of FreeBSD to install for this jail.
 Previously downloaded versions display :literal:`(fetched)` next to their entry in the list.
-These settings are the minimum required settings for a new jail, but configuring recommended to also configure networking for the jail.
+These are the minimum required settings for a new jail but it is also recommended to configure networking for the jail.

 Click :guilabel:`Next` to see a simplified list of networking options.
-The jail can be set to automatically configure IPv4 with :guilabel:`DHCP` and :guilabel:`VirtIO` or IPv4 and IPv6 can be configured manually.
+The jail can be set to automatically configure IPv4 with :guilabel:`DHCP` and :guilabel:`VNET` or IPv4 and IPv6 can be configured manually.
 Multiple interfaces are supported in the :guilabel:`IPv4 Address` and :guilabel:`IPv6 Address` fields by entering a comma delimited list of interfaces, addresses, and netmask in the format :literal:`interface|ipaddress/netmask`.

 Click :guilabel:`Next` to view a summary screen of the chosen jail options.
 Click :guilabel:`Submit` to create the new jail.
 After a few